COLORADO COMMUNITY COLLEGE SYSTEM

 Title IX Coordinator(s) and Title VI and VII Coordinator(s) (EO Coordinator) is the employee(s) designated by the college president to oversee all civil rights complaints.

-Day: Refers to calendar day unless otherwise noted below.
+Day: Refers to working day unless otherwise noted below.

 Sanctions: One or more of the following may be imposed when there is a finding that a student has violated the College’s Code of Conduct.